mjpwebdev/simpledockerwp/README.md

-# WordPress Setup on Mac with Docker
+# WordPress Starter on Mac with Docker

 This project provides a starter template for setting up WordPress on a Mac using Docker.
 It simplifies the process of getting a WordPress environment up and running, allowing you to focus on developing your site.